fatscally/MyDoggyDetailsDemo/README.md

 My [LinkedIn Profile](https://www.linkedin.com/in/raymond-b-76779866/)

+Note: You will require your own API Keys to make this application work and interact with online components and services.

+Note: This is not the finished application, mearly a sample demonstration of skills and competency.

 APRIL 2022
 Added Connected to The Dog API to download infos and pictures - needs to be paged(if possible and made async).
 Created a picture Downsize function to create icons.
 Dogs from The Dog API are saved locally but are very slow - needs to be paged and made async